 As the capital of the Emerald Isle, Dublin has seen many people pass through.
 A fun fact about Dublin is that its origins go back to the time of the Vikings, meaning it’s seen many tragedies, battles, and hard times.
 These past events may have been what caused so many haunted places in Dublin.

-While its official name is the John Kavanagh pub, locals call it the Gravediggers Pub due to its soul-stirring history.
-Built next to a cemetery, this pub was frequented by gravediggers looking for an ice-cold pint after a long day’s work.
+While its official name is the John Kavanagh Pub, locals call it the Gravediggers Pub due to its soul-stirring history.
+Gravediggers who had worked all day frequented this pub because it was close to a cemetery.

 You can visit the pub on your own or take this Dublin gravedigger ghost tour for more spooky ghost stories and visits around the area.